 Basic Relations

-• Point-Point (PP) relations between a pair of points.
+• Point-Point (PP) relations: between two points.

-• Interval-Interval (II) relations that between a pair of intervals.
+• Interval-Interval (II) relations: between two intervals.

-In Allen's interval algebra there are 13 basic relations between time intervals; these relations are distinct, exhaustive, and qualitative:
+In Allen's interval algebra, there are 13 basic relations between time intervals.
+These relations are distinct, exhaustive, and qualitative:

 relations.svg